stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 If any of these situations occur, whistle an Official Time Out.
 Work with the Head Referee and/or Head NSO to resolve the situation.

+You'll rarely be able to survey the entire track area during each lineup period.
+Practice scanning quickly for the problems above and incorporate it into your routine as you're able.

 ### What to Watch During the Jam

 The penalty-related events below will typically be handled by the referees.
 However, if a referee does not have eyes on the situation or are not acting expeditiously, the Jam Timer may intervene.